lars-t-hansen/moz-sandbox/swat/MANUAL.md

    TODO: Syntax for NaN and infinities would be helpful.

-Id         ::= SchemeSymbol but not Unreachable or Prefixed
+Id         ::= SchemeSymbol but not Prefixed

    Sometimes it is useful for this symbol to have JS-compatible syntax, notably for module names.

    It's probably best to avoid using separators like ":" or "/" in identifiers since we might want to use those in the future.

-Unreachable ::= The SchemeSymbol "???"

-   ??? is the traditional shorthand for code that is unfinished or should not run for other reasons.

-   TODO: This currently returns void, but that's wrong - it must be some kind of "any" type that we can match to anything.
-Or we can make this into a form, (unreachable ty)
 ```